-Screening might reduce the number of incidents, but will not stop a determined individual at that location, or deter them from moving to other locations in the area.
+Bridge fence might reduce the number of incidents, but will not stop a determined individual at that location, or deter them from moving to other locations in the area.
 Enforcement provides the most effective deterrent and is typically the first approach used.

-Installation of screening is analyzed on a case-by-case basis at the following locations:
+Installing bridge fence is analyzed on a case-by-case basis at the following locations:

 On existing structures where there is a history of multiple incidents of objects being dropped or thrown and where enforcement has not changed the situation.